department-of-veterans-affairs/vets-website/content/pages/health-care/health-conditions.md

 <div itemprop="acceptedAnswer" itemscope itemtype="http://schema.org/Answer">
 <div itemprop="text">

 Yes.
-If you’re signed up for the VA health care program, you can manage your VA health and benefits online through Vets.gov: <br>
+If you’re signed up for the VA health care program, you can manage your VA health and benefits online through Vets.gov.<br>
 [Refill your prescriptions](/health-care/prescriptions/). <br>
 [Send a message to your VA health care provider](/health-care/messaging/). <br>
 [Check the status of a disability or pension claim](/track-claims/).